Skip to content

 What’s at risk

-Several scenarios could weaken or reverse the antitrust trajectory:
+Several scenarios could weaken or reverse the antitrust trajectory — and two of them have already materialized:

-Appellate reversal.
-Google has signaled appellate intent.
+Appellate reversal — in both directions.
+The Google search case is now on appeal at the D.C.
+Circuit, with the DOJ seeking stronger remedies and Google seeking weaker ones.
 Federal-court antitrust law has been narrowed by Supreme Court rulings over the past 40 years; an appellate ruling that narrows the doctrine further could constrain future cases.
+The FTC has likewise signaled it may appeal the Meta loss.

 Settlement pressure.
-Settlement of the major cases short of structural remedies would foreclose the remedies that the underlying cases support.
+Settlement of the remaining major cases short of structural remedies would foreclose the relief that the underlying cases support.

 Administrative posture.
 The political character of administrations affects DOJ and FTC posture toward platform antitrust.
 The current cases were filed under the Biden administration’s enforcement agenda; subsequent administrations have varied widely in their commitment to platform antitrust.